wfjm/w11/tools/oskit/211bsd_tm/README_211bsd_tmset.txt

 3. Usage -------------------------------------------------------------

-   - This is a tape distribution kit and tailoed to be installed on RP06 disks.
+   - This is a tape distribution kit and tailoed to be installed on massbus disks of RP or RM type.
+The 211bsd system doesn't contain a ready to used boot block for RP07 disks, while RM03 and RP05 disks are too small for a full 211bsd system.
+Therefore RP06 and RM05 disks are the supported disk types.

-     So first step is to create a disk image which will hold the system
+     So first step is to create a disk image, use one of

        create_disk --typ=rp06 --bad 211bsd_rp06.dsk
+       create_disk --typ=rm05 --bad 211bsd_rm05.dsk

-   - Start backend server and boot system (see section 3 in w11a_os_guide.txt) boot script:  211bsd_tm_boot.tcl
+   - Start backend server and boot system (see section 3 in w11a_os_guide.txt) boot script:  211bsd_tm_rp06_boot.tcl or 211bsd_tm_rm05_boot.tcl
-       example:      ti_w11 <opt> @211bsd_tm_boot.tcl
+       example:      ti_w11 <opt> @211bsd_tm_rp06_boot.tcl
                      where <opt> is the proper option set for the board.

    - Hit <ENTER> in the xterm window to connnect to backend server.